If you would like more information about these rules, contact:

 - The prizes for the winning team are:

-- $250 cash prize (to go towards a team celebration event nominated by the team supervisor)
+- $250 cash prize (to go towards a team celebration event nominated by the team supervisor).
+This will be presented in the form of an EFTPOS gift card.

-- $400 online voucher, to be spent at the discretion of the winning school
+- $400 voucher for Science Supply Australia (http://www.ssapl.com.au/, to be spent at the discretion of the winning school

-- An ‘Audience Choice’ award will also be awarded and decided by the following process:
+- Trophies will also be awarded for the following award sub-categories:

 Photos and video